Nooksack language: Usage and revitalization efforts

 In the 1970s, the linguist Brent Galloway worked closely with the last remaining native speaker, Sindick Jimmy, to compile a dictionary of the Nooksack language.
 His book, Nooksack Place Names: Geography, Culture, and Language, was published in 2011.
-In 1988, Nooksack became extinct with the death of Sindick Jimmy.
+In 1977, Nooksack became extinct with the death of Jimmy.

 Now, the Nooksack Indian Tribe has offered classes in the language.
 As of 2020, one fluent speaker remained, a Nooksack tribal member who has been part of the Lhéchelesem Teacher Training Language Immersion Project.
 In the project, students will spend mornings in language immersion, and afternoons working on special projects, focusing on the language use in one aspect of local native culture such as fishing or crafts.
 After two years, the students will obtain a certificate similar to an associate degree, and after four years they will be fully qualified language teachers, with the equivalent of a Bachelor of Arts.
 The aim is to revive the use of the Lhéchelesem language in all aspects of daily life.
 The program has an annual budget of $110,000, with 60 percent funded by the Administration for Native Americans (ANA) and 40 percent funded by the Nooksack Indian Tribe.